DigitalState/Platform/sdk/documentation/lab/index.md

 At this point, you have the SDK container running on your local machine as a bare Linux Alpine system with Ansible pre-installed and ready to accept commands.

-## Deployment
+## Configuration

-Prior to executing the deployment Ansible command, a few actions are required by the developer.
+Prior to deploying the application, a few actions are required by the developer:

-### Create Jwt Keys

-> The DigitalState architecture uses [jwt](https://jwt.io/introduction/) tokens for user authentication.
-> The authentication system requires a private and public key to generate and validate tokens.
-> Jwt keys should be unique to each projects and are not included in this repository for security reasons.

-To create jwt keys, follow the instructions [for Windows](https://www.ssh.com/ssh/putty/windows/puttygen), [for Mac](#) or [for Linux](https://www.ssh.com/ssh/putty/linux/puttygen).
-Once created, copy the key files over to the jwt resource directory.

-The private key should be copied to `C:\Users\Demo\Sdk\resource\jwt\lab\key`.

-The public key should be copied to `C:\Users\Demo\Sdk\resource\jwt\lab\key.pub`.

-### Edit Directory Config
+1. Configure the lab environment.

 > The lab environment uses an Ansible inventory file found [here](/sdk/ansible/env/lab/inventory.yml) for its configurations.